In an African first, a cannabis expo...without cannabis

 The four-day expo, which opened in South Africa’s capital Pretoria on Thursday, was a stark illustration of the legal grey area the nascent industry occupies in the continent’s most developed economy.

 In September, the Constitutional Court decriminalised the use and cultivation of cannabis in private space.
-But the decision did not legalise its trade or distribution.
+But the decision did not legalize its trade or distribution.
 Even displaying cannabis in public remains legally dubious.

 So exhibitors at the expo got creative.
 Kruger, whose company Sombrero Hydroponics has seen a spike in customer inquiries since September, used two artificial poinsettias as stand-ins.